Evangeline Booth: Fourth General

 Evangeline Booth was elected General by the second High Council in 1934.
-She brought to the Generalship a wealth of experience in many areas of The Army's work but never lost the zeal and enthusiasm of the early years.
+She brought to the Generalship experience in many areas of The Army's work but never lost the zeal and enthusiasm of the early years.
 Dubbed 'The Musician General' by Army papers of the time, she took great interest in the soul-winning activities of the musical sections of The Salvation Army.

-Like her father, the Founder, Evangeline extensively travelled the world.
+Like her father, the Founder, Booth extensively travelled the world.
 After her election as General she toured Great Britain, and in 1935 India, Ceylon, Australia, New Zealand, Hawaii and the United States; then, immediately upon her return, Norway and Sweden.
 By the end of 1935 she undertook a 'motorcade' - the entire East Coast of England up to Darlington, then several Western Counties and the Thames Valley.
 The following year she went on another motorcade from Land's End to John o' Groats, and visited Canada, the United States and France, though by this time she was over seventy years old.

 The Salvation Army's work greatly prospered during Evangeline Booth's leadership, with Salvation Army activities being commenced in Singapore, Algeria, Egypt, French Equatorial Africa, the Philippines, Mexico, and Penang (Malaya).